jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 Sophia had won.

-She shook Jennifer's hand, accepted Coach Patterson's proud hug, and made it to the bathroom before her hands started shaking.
+She shook Jennifer's hand, accepted Coach Patterson's proud hug, and made it to the bathroom before she started shaking for real.

 She'd won.
 She was going to the finals.
-She was good at something, excellent at something, something that had nothing to do with Ethan Hayes and complicated feelings.
+She was good at something, excellent at something, something that had nothing to do with Ethan Price and impossible feelings.

 Her phone buzzed.
 Multiple texts.

-**Maya:** *THAT WAS AMAZING.
-YOU'RE A WARRIOR.*
+**maya:** *THAT WAS AMAZING*

+**maya:** *YOURE A WARRIOR*

-**Priya:** *Holy shit Sophie you're in the finals!!!*
+**priya:** *holy shit sophie youre in the finals!!!*

-**Coach Patterson (group text to team):** *Chen advances to finals.
-4 PM.
-Everyone better be there to cheer.*
+**Coach Patterson (group text to team):** *chen advances to finals.
+4 pm. everyone better be there to cheer.*

-And then, from Ethan: *Maya posted on her story.
-I saw your match.
-You were incredible.
-Good luck in the finals.*
+And then, from Ethan: *maya posted on her story*

+*i saw your match*

+*you were incredible*

+*good luck in the finals*

 Sophia stared at that message, emotions warring in her chest.
 He was watching.
 Somehow, even from wherever he was, he was paying attention.